-Sarasota’s Celery Fields are truly a local treasure—for nature lovers, bird watchers, fitness junkies, and nature enthusiasts of all kinds.
+Sarasota’s Celery Fields are truly a local treasure—for nature lovers, bird watchers, fitness junkies, and outdoor enthusiasts of all kinds.
 But they are being threatened with dangerous industrial development that could destroy the natural habitat for local wildlife, not to mention the peace and tranquility of the area that we’ve all come to know and love.

 I plan to participate in the protest this Saturday to help spread the word about the proposed development projects that could destroy the Celery Fields.
 I hope you’ll join me as well.